Light scalars in light of UV/IR mixing: classicalization via synergy between Vainshtein and chameleon screenings: K-essence as Classicalizer

 Starting from an \(\mathcal{O}(1)\) number of bosons in the initial state, the amplitude for producing a specific \(N_\circledast\)-boson microstate of the classicalon \(\mathfrak{S}\) is exponentially suppressed as \(\sim e^{-N_\circledast}\).
 However, from the perspective of the \(S\)-matrix, individual microstates are indistinguishable.
 Consequently, one must perform an inclusive sum over the vast number of \(\sim e^{+N_\circledast}\) microstates of \(\mathfrak{S}\), which compensates for the exponential suppression \cite{Dvali:2010jz,Dvali:2011th,Grojean:2011bq,Alberte:2012is,Dvali:2020wqi,Dvali:2022vzz}.
 Unitarity is preserved in the \(2 \to 2\) process because it proceeds via an intermediate classicalon state, \(2 \to \mathfrak{S} \to 2\).
 The probability for any single microstate to decay back into 2 particles is suppressed as \(\sim e^{-N_\circledast}\).

-The core idea of classicalization is to transform a \(2 \to 2\) hard scattering process---one that would otherwise violate perturbative unitarity---into a soft \(2 \to N_\circledast \gg 1\) process, thereby realizing UV/IR mixing.
+The core idea of classicalization is to transform a \(2 \to 2\) hard scattering process---one that would otherwise violate perturbative unitarity---into a soft \(2 \to N_\circledast \gg 1\) process\footnote{The idea that a UV completion could manifest as the production of many soft particles has also been explored recently in other scenarios \cite{Hook:2023pba,Cheung:2024wme}, independent of UV/IR mixing and classicalization.}, thereby realizing UV/IR mixing.
 This can be interpreted as a collection of feeble elementary interactions among the $N_\circledast$ classicalon's constituents.
 If these bosons are massive, their average individual energy \(\omega > m\) must be hierarchically smaller than the interaction scale \(\Lambda_\ast\); otherwise, the \(N_\circledast\) bosons would not reside in the feebly interacting regime of the EFT.
 This requirement explains why UV/IR mixing necessitates a little hierarchy \(m \ll \Lambda_\ast\), as previously suggested in Ref.~\cite{Dvali:2010jz}.